Great Plains Center for

 What is involved in the NBPTS Assessment Process?

-A new process is being phased in over a three-year period beginning the fall of 2014.
+A new process began to be phased in over a three-year period in the fall of 2014.

 This component is Content Knowledge.
 This component will consist of four (4) parts.
 The first part will be a selected response assessment designed to measure breadth of knowledge.
 The other three (3) parts will be constructed response assessments designed to measure depth of knowledge.